danielrod99/quick-notes/README.md

 # quick-notes
-A basic CRUD using Python and Tkinter
+A basic CRUD using Python, Tkinter and PostgreSQL